 And listing after-school tasks will help get homework finished and the bags ready and by the door for tomorrow morning.

 This is actually one that I use every year and it works like a charm!

 Girl Marvelous and I have a long-standing tradition that I drop her off at school and pick her up on the first (and last) day every year.

 It takes some creative scheduling to make that work as a working mom, but so far I’ve been able to do it every year.

-If that isn’t an option, get up a little early and make your child’s favorite breakfast.
-(Nora’s is pancakes with sprinkles!)
+If that isn’t an option, get up a little early and make your child’s favorite breakfast (pancakes with sprinkles is a favorite at our house).
 The important thing is that you do something extra special to get their year off to a good start.

 Stock up on Lunches

 There’s nothing worse than last-minute runs to the grocery store.
 Well, maybe a root canal (which I’ve had and they’re awful, by the way).